How Do Ants Communicate?

 How Do Ants Find Food?

 Ants find food by foraging.
-Ant colonies send out worker ants, which travel long distances and use their keen sense of smell to find food.
-Once they locate a food source, they then recruit fellow workers through the use of pheromones and other modes of communication.
+Ant colonies regularly send out worker ants to find found around their nests.
+These ants travel long distances and rely on their keen sense of smell to detect food.

 Summary: How Do Ants Communicate?